withastro/astro/packages/integrations/vercel/README.md

 You also have the option to split into a seperate function for each route using the `functionPerRoute` option.
 Doing so means your functions are smaller, you're less likely to exceed the size limit, and code starts are faster.

-The free tier of Vercel limits each deployment to no more than 12 functions.
-If you have a paid plan, using turning on `functionPerRoute` is something to consider enabling.
+Verify that your Vercel plan includes an appropriate number of functions before enabling `functionPerRoute`.
+For example, Vercel's free tier limits each deployment to no more than 12 functions.
+If your Vercel plan is insufficient for the number of routes in your project, you will receive an error message during deployment.

 ```js
 // astro.config.mjs